HSF/hsf.github.io/organization/_posts/2020/2020-06-18-coordination.md

 - <https://mattermost.web.cern.ch/signup_user_complete/?id=zf7w5rb1miy85xsfjqm68q9hwr>

-(this does work for non-CERN people, but you might need to create an lightweight account)
+(this does work for non-CERN people, but you might need to create an lightweight account).

 Meeting approved this a new Activity for the HSF, **Differentiable Computing**.
 Use the HSF platform to look for cross-cutting topics with, e.g., Analysis and PyHEP WGs.